MPh-py/MPh/docs/demonstrations.md

 ## Busbar

-["Electrical Heating in a Busbar"][busbar] is an example model used in the tutorial in ["Introduction to Comsol Multiphysics"][intro] and explained there in great detail.
+["Electrical Heating in a Busbar"][busbar] is an example model featured in the tutorial of ["Introduction to Comsol Multiphysics"][intro] and explained there in great detail.
 The section "Getting the Maximum and Minimum Temperature" demonstrates how to obtain the two temperature extremes within the Comsol GUI.